-This is your chance to explore an industry, organization or specific position during a full or half-day experience.
+This is your chance to explore an industry, organization or specific position during a full or half-day experience, in-person or virtually.
 Job shadows will take place during summer break.

 In a job shadow, you will follow your host(s) through their daily activities and learn what it’s like to work in that field.
-When working with your host to create a job shadow experience that will benefit both of you, refer to our sample schedules for ideas.
+You will work with your Job Shadow host to create a schedule that works for you.

 Depending on the host, activities can include an observation of daily work, informational interviews, meetings within the organization, coffee/lunch at the office or worksite, a tour of the organization, hands-on experience and meet-and-greets with current interns and/or college hires.
 Students will have the opportunity to communicate with their sponsor about what they want out of the job shadow in order to make it as beneficial as possible for both parties.

-After you’ve applied and the application period closes on May 1, 2020, the Career Development Center staff will review all applications and match each student with a host.
-Students will then be notified by May 8, 2020.
+After you’ve applied and the application period closes in May 2024, the Career Development Center staff will review all applications and match each student with a host.
+Students will then be notified by mid-May 2024.

-Job shadow opportunities are onsite at the employer location and primarily available in the Willamette Valley (Portland, Salem, Corvallis and Eugene), with some in Seattle, Vancouver (Washington) and Northern California.
+Job shadow opportunities happen both virtually and in-person.
+Virtual job shadows may happen at locations all over the United States; Job shadows with in-person opportunities are onsite at the employer location and primarily available in the Willamette Valley (Portland, Salem, Corvallis and Eugene), with some in Seattle, Vancouver (Washington) and Northern California.

 Sponsors include Oregon State University alumni and partners who have graciously donated their time and expertise in order to support the Beaver community.